fetchai/etch-demos/README.md

-# Interactive Etch Prototyping App with Demo Contracts
+# Web-based Etch Prototyping App with Demo Contracts

 Easily spin-up a browser-based app locally to deploy and interact with your Etch contract using Python Flask.
 This allow for rapid prototyping and QA testing through a UI/UX.
 This is loosely based off of [Ethereum Remix](https://remix.ethereum.org/) IDE.